Author: Elena Marinova, Master of Pharmacy

 The fruits of cranberry are rich in polyphenols - substances that have antioxidant (defuse free radicals), cardioprotective (protect the heart and blood vessels), anti-inflammatory, antibacterial and other actions. [ref.4]

-Read more in the article What are free radicals and antioxidants
+Read more in the article

 The mountain cranberry is also knows as lingonberry, partridgeberry, cowberry or Vaccinium vitis idaea.
 Both American cranberry and Vaccinium vitis idaea are rich in the same biologically active substances, but the difference is that they are highest in the leaves of mountain cranberry.